treasure-data/digdag/digdag-docs/src/command_reference.rst

   Example: --all

 :command:`-s, --start +NAME`
   If this option is set, Digdag runs this task and following tasks even if the tasks successfully finished before.
-The other tasks will be skipped if those state files are stored at ``-o, --save`` directory.
+The other tasks will be skipped if their state files are stored at ``-o, --save`` directory.

   Example: --start +step2

-:command:`-S, --start-stop +NAME`
+:command:`-g, --goal +NAME`
   If this option is set, Digdag runs this task and its children tasks even if the tasks successfully finished before.
-The other tasks will be skipped if those state files are stored at ``-o, --save`` directory.
+The other tasks will be skipped if their state files are stored at ``-o, --save`` directory.

-  Example: --start-stop +step2
+  Example: --goal +step2

 :command:`-e, --end +NAME`
   Stops workflow right before this task.
 This task and following tasks will be skipped.